archetect/archetect.github.io/src/guides/authoring/basics.md

 ## Using Functions

 With our initial script, the `name` variable implies a proper noun.
-But currently, nothing stops someone using the script from entire in any of the following:
+But currently, nothing stops someone using the script from entering in any of the following:

 * jane
 * JANE